Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 - Outputs -CDL (Circuit Description Language), GDSII, LEF, extracted Spice netlist (.cir), timing, noise, power.libs, function.

 ### Timing definition
-- Defintion of threshold voltage of a cell and its propagation delay is covered and some tasks related to rise time, fall time, threshold voltage calculation are also done .
+- Defintion of threshold voltage of a cell and its propagation delay is covered and some tasks related to rise time, fall time, threshold voltage calculation were also done .
-- Important parameters of timing characterization are as :
+- Important parameters of timing characterization were as :
 - Rise Delay: Time taken for waveform to rise from 20% to 80% of VDD.
 - Fall Delay: Time taken for waveform to fall from 80% to 20% of VDD.
 - Propagation Delay: Measured between 50% of Input transition to 50% of Output transition.